stacksjb/PythonStuff/README.md

-# PythonStuff
+# PythonStuff & other misc things
-Various random Python Scripts and projects
+Various random Python Scripts, projects, side code, and repository for other stuff

 Mostly used for storing small blobs of code for later re-use